rpaut03l/gn_mlops/README.md

 # Kubernetes Load Testing Pipeline

-Automated CI/CD pipeline for deploying and load testing microservices on a multi-node Kubernetes (using kind) cluster using Istio service mesh.
+Automated CI/CD pipeline for deploying and load testing microservices on a multi-node Kubernetes cluster using Istio service mesh.

 ## 📋 Overview